richbl/motion-surveillance/README.md

 It does this by periodically scanning a network for the existence of a monitored device(s).
 This device can be anything that exposes its MAC address on the network (*e.g.*, a mobile phone on a home LAN).
 In the default case, if that device is found on the network, it's assumed that "someone is home" and so, [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") is not started (or stopped if already running).
 If that device it no longer joined network, it's assumed that "nobody is home" and [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") is started (if not already running).
 Similar logic is used in the reverse case: when a monitored device is once again "back home," [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") is stopped.

+Alternatively, the 'Always On' feature, if enabled, uses time-of-day to start/stop the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") software package.
+Motion-Monitor will look at the time range specified, and if the current time falls between the time range, [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") will be activated.
+Once the current time falls outside of the specified time range, [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") is then stopped.
+The optional 'Always On' feature works in conjunction with IoT device detection.

 Operationally, Motion-Monitor is comprised of three component objects (or actors):

 - **System**: a system cron job that periodically wakes up the **MotionMonitorManager** component